 - BOARD OF DIRECTORS.
 During the periods between meetings of the Council, the executive management of the Division shall be the duty of the Board of Directors.
 The Board shall consist of the President, the Immediate Past President, the President-elect, the Vice-president, the Treasurer, two student representatives, the Editor-in-Chief, and Chief Executive Officer, three additional members to be designated by the Council from its own membership to serve three-year staggered terms and the Board may appoint up to three additional members as defined in the Bylaws to serve three-year staggered terms.
-The Chief Executive Officer and Editor-in-Chief shall have no vote.
+The Chief Executive Officer and Editor-in-Chief and Editor shall have no vote.

 ARTICLE VIII.
 OFFICIALS